 THINGS TO DO IN PUERTO VALLARTA

-18. Go to the Rhythms of the Night
+18. Watch Rhythms of the Night

 This show has been described as Puerto Vallarta’s #1 show, so you definitely don’t want to miss it when you’re here.

-Designed and directed by none other than Gilles Ste-Croix, co-founder of Cirque du Soleil, Rhythms of the night provides you with an experience that’s unparalleled not just in PV, but anywhere else in the world.
+Designed and directed by none other than Gilles Ste-Croix, co-founder of Cirque du Soleil, Rhythms of the Night provides you with an experience that’s unparalleled not just in PV, but anywhere else in the world.

 Those of you who are planning to get married in PV can even get married at Las Caletas, which is the venue of the Rhythms of the Night, for an unforgettable experience.